Having a baby is one of the most exciting things to happen. It can also be very overwhelming.

 You may be surprised at how handy these types of items come in as you care for your newborn.
 Make sure to ask other new moms for their tips as well.

 Beware of Asking for Diapers, Wipes and Formula

 I caution against asking for disposal diapers, wipes and formula in large quantities on your registry.
-Although these are great items to have, some babies have sensitivities or allergies to certain brands of these items.
+Although these are great items to have, some babies may end up having sensitivities.

 Hence gift cards are great to use to put towards diapers once you figure out the perfect brand for baby.

 Bringing a new baby home is one of the most exciting times in a person’s life.

 Make sure you’re prepared by creating one or more baby registries that can help ensure you have everything you need for your new bundle(s) of joy.